Virtual assistant

 Teltonika RUT241

-The configuration interface and features of the RUT241 are similar to the TRB140.
+The configuration interface and features of the RUT241 are similar to those of the TRB140.

 It can be used with a SIM card and in a "Climkit Cloud Gateway" configuration.

-The RUT241 offers the following additional features compared to the TRB140:
+The RUT241 offers additional capabilities compared to the TRB140:

 - connecting to an existing Wi-Fi network (see below)

-- connecting via Ethernet to an existing network through its WAN port
+- connecting via Ethernet to an existing network using its WAN port

-- using both ports as LAN ports to connect two devices without needing an extra switch
+- using both ports as LAN ports to connect two devices without an additional switch

 A Wi-Fi WAN interface allows the RUT241 router to connect to the internet (WAN) via an existing Wi-Fi network broadcast by a main router connected to the internet.